 Nothing is impossible if we can work together as a team to achieve our goal.

-Interview Marc Geffroy, Project Manager – Louis Dreyfus TravOcean 1/ What has been your career path so far?
+Interview Marc Geffroy, Project Manager – LD TravOcean 1/ What has been your career path so far?
 I always have been attracted to the sea, so it was natural for me to get specialized in Ocean Engineering during my studies at Centrale Marseille Engineering School.
-I wanted to start my career with an …
+I wanted to start my career with an operational …

 I started to work at the La Ciotat office in 2015.
 Since then, I have gained experience in submarine cables installation, repair or burial in Telecom, oil and gas and even offshore windfarm markets.